rdiankov/openrave/docs/en/tutorials/openravepy_examples.rst

 Logging
 -------

-Here is an example on how to save the current scene using the '''logging''' plugin:
+Save the current scene using the '''logging''' plugin:

 .. code-block:: python